dojo/docs/quickstart/arrays.rst

 dojo.map
 ========

-Another great funtion, Dojo is providing is dojo.map. dojo.map lets you run a function on all elements of an array and returns a new array with the changed values.
+Another great function provided by Dojo is dojo.map. dojo.map lets you run a function on all elements of an array and returns a new array with the changed values.
 A very good example is the "Give all my employees a 10% salary rise":

 .. cv-compound::